How to Walk Off 10 Pounds, According to a Dietitian

 Can Walking Really Help You Lose Weight?

-Yes!
+Short answer, yes!
 "Walking helps you lose weight by increasing your heart rate and burning calories.
 If you burn more calories than you consume, you will be in a calorie deficit, which will result in weight loss," says Tami Smith, ACE personal trainer and owner of Fit Healthy Momma.

 The most effective, sustainable plan for weight loss is one that combines dietary changes with exercise.
 But if you feel like you're doing pretty well in the eating department and still aren't getting the results you desire, it may be time to try the simple and free form of exercise known as walking.